Gold investment’s role in a balanced portfolio

 With traditional currencies such as the Dollar,

 Sterling and the Euro coming under continued pressure, seeking protection from devaluation is essential.
 In the UK, it’s likely most investors will hold assets based in Sterling.
 With events such as Brexit, political instability and mounting national debt, every asset within the portfolio can be exposed to a fall in Sterling’s value.

 Owning gold in the portfolio protects against a weak Pound.
 In fact, as Sterling weakens, the value of your gold rises, regardless of the underlying gold price.
 Read our study Gold v Paper Money.

 Gold is globally recognised and liquid, especially if you own bullion coins or bars.
-Not only can gold be converted back into cash quickly any where around the world, it can also be sold in small quantities, enabling flexibility to liquidate part of your holding.
+Not only can gold be converted back into cash quickly anywhere around the world, but it can also be sold in small quantities, enabling flexibility to liquidate part of your holding.

 This high degree of liquidity enables the adventurous investor to combine gold investment with less liquid assets such as property and fine wine.
 Read our analysis or gold investment versus property.

 A majority of a balanced portfolio’s assets are dependent on a strong economy to perform well.
 Stocks and property prices will perform well when an economy is thriving.
 2008 was a stark reminder that when the global economy breaks, all your assets can fall in value at the same time.
 Gold is known as a safe haven asset, meaning it has a particular appeal to investors in times of economic uncertainty.
 This increased demand, in turn, pushes up its price.